quincy928/BDB-2023/README.md

   To streamline this process, I developed custom functions housed within the [FeatureEngineering.py](https://github.com/quincy928/BDB-2024/blob/main/YAC%20EDA.ipynb) file.
 These functions were designed to compute these features for each play from our tracking dataframe.
-Subsequently, the calculated features were integrated into our newly formed 'yac_df' dataframe, which served as the foundation for our modeling endeavors.
+Subsequently, the calculated features were integrated into our newly formed `yac_df` dataframe, which served as the foundation for our modeling endeavors.

 - **Modeling:** I experimented with a number of models, both for regression and classification.
 In the majority of plays, yards after contact was fewer than 3 yards, making it very difficult for a regression model to accurately predict the number of yards gained on a broken tackle.
 Additionally, the goal here was to identify the first broken tackle, and not subsequent ones.
 I found it more useful to reframe the problem into a classification setting: did the ballcarrier gain 3 or more yards after initial contact.